dovh-me/oop-consultationManager/README.md

 # Skin Consultation Manager

-This is a project done as a coursework for the Object-Oriented Programming module.
-This main Objective of the project is to get familiazed with the OOP principles and application of the principles to a functioning program.
+This project was submitted as a fulfillment of the Object-Oriented Programming module.
+Primary Objective of this project was familiarisation and application of basic OOP principles to develop and fully functional software.

 The Project consists of two components,
 1. Console Interface for Admin users